12 Property Development Tips to Up Your Development Management Game

 11. Stay Cool

+When talking about property development tips, emotion needs to be mentioned.
 Emotions and developing residential property don’t mix well.
 You need to be like Robocop.
 All that matters is the numbers and the projections.

 If you get your feasibilities wrong because you just loved that old house on the corner, your project is already behind.